Why Is My Dog Not Eating?

 How to tell if a vaccination or medication is the issue: If changes in eating coincide with a new medication, or if your dog stops eating for more than two days following a vaccination, either of those could be the culprit.
 Give your vet a call to discuss.

-Have an old dog not eating on your hands?
-That's pretty common—as they age, dogs may become less active and eat less to maintain their weight.
+As they age, dogs may become less active and eat less to maintain their weight.
 This isn't concerning if they're still in good shape.
 (Remember, the suggested feeding amounts on food packages usually overestimate what normal dogs need.)

 If a senior dog is otherwise healthy, cognitive changes could impact his eating schedule or frequency, too.
 That in mind, get in the habit of taking any senior pet in for routine checks.